Relocation: How Moving after Divorce Impacts Children

 If you're thinking about moving after divorce, especially if it's a long distance, you need to consider the effect that it may have on your children.
 Many divorced women think that life will be so much easier if they don't have to deal with their ex on a continuing basis.
-But stop for a minute and think about what such a move will mean to your children.
-Below is a really good article that explores how children experience and react to the combined forces of divorce and moving.
+But take a minute to think about what such a move will mean for your children.

 Parental separation and then moving with child… far away

-by Gary Direnfeld
+by Gary Direnfeld, MSW, RSW

 When following a parental separation, a parental move with child far away from the other parent compounds one loss with another.
 First the child is subject to the loss of family as it was experienced and then there is the loss of the other parent.
 This is already much to grieve over.